 Recursive queries for which the server discovered an excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.
-This is the number of dropped queries due to the reason explained with the clients-per-query and max-clients-per-query options (see the description about clients-per-query.)
+This is the number of dropped queries due to the reason explained with the clients-per-query and max-clients-per-query options (see the description about clients per query.)
+This corresponds to the about clients-per-query.)
 This corresponds to the dropped counter of previous versions of BIND 9.